-Bucks County Tenant Eviction LawyerThe rights of a residential tenant are well defined by the Pennsylvania Landlord Tenant Act of 1951.
-The eviction process can sometimes be painful and drawn out if the tenant decides to be difficult.
-Landlords must follow the Landlord Tenant Act to the letter in order to properly evict a tenant and avoid any legal repercussions stemming from an eviction.
+Bucks County Tenant Eviction LawyerThe rights of a residential tenant are well defined by the Pennsylvania Landlord-Tenant Act of 1951.
+The eviction process can sometimes be painful and drawn out, especially if the tenant decides to be difficult.
+Landlords must follow the Landlord-Tenant Act to the letter in order to correctly evict a tenant, and thereby avoid any legal repercussions stemming from an improper eviction.
 If you are a Bucks County landlord and need help evicting a problem tenant, you will need counsel that specializes in landlord rights and Tenant Evictions.
 The Law Offices of Greg Prosmushkin, P.C. can help.

-You will need proper legal grounds in order to Evict A Tenant.
-The Landlord Tenant Act is clear that a landlord may evict a tenant under the following grounds.
+What Are Ground For Eviction?You will need proper legal grounds in order to Evict a Tenant.
+The Landlord-Tenant Act is clear that a landlord may evict a tenant based on the following grounds:

-- 1. Nonpayment of rent.
+- Nonpayment of rent.

-- 3. Significant breach of lease provisions.
+- Significant breach of lease provisions.

-- 4. If the tenant is engaged in criminal activity on the rented premises.
+- If the tenant is engaged in criminal activity on the rented premises.

 Eviction ProcessThe following steps must be followed by a landlord in order to lawfully evict a tenant.